-During your visit to the school or your child's classroom, the regular school program must continue, so please do NOT expect the teacher to hold a conference with you at this time.
+While we welcome visitors, the regular school program must continue, so please do NOT expect the teacher to hold a conference with you at this time.
 As a courtesy to the teacher, please make a prior appointment for visitation.
 In addition, we request that younger siblings are not taken to the classrooms when volunteering because of the interference on teaching and learning.